Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 where $\rho_s$ denotes the renormalized stiffness.
 In the intermediate regime $T_6<T<T_\mathrm{KT}$, a critical phase emerges where the height correlations decay as a power law (on top of oscillations at the wave-vector ${\bf K}$ of the buckling structure):

 Noting that $0<\eta<1/4$, this phase exhibits quasi-long-range order of the buckled structure.

 As the temperature $T$ decreases, quantum fluctuations become increasingly dominant, ultimately driving a phase transition at a single quantum critical point $(T=0,\, r=r_c)$ \cite{Oshikawa:2000,Lou:2007}.
-For temperatures above $T_6(r)$, the clock term $\cos(6\theta)$ in Eq.~(\ref{eq:lagrangian}) is irrelevant in the renormalization group sense.
-Consequently, the model falls within the universality class of the $XY$ model in $D=2+1$ dimensions, implying that the stiffness $\rho_s$ scales as $r$ approaches $r_c$ according to
+For temperatures above $T_6(r)$, the clock term $\cos(6\theta)$ in Eq.~(\ref{eq:lagrangian}) is effectively suppressed by fluctuations.
+Consequently, the model describing the transition corresponds to the quantum XY model in two space dimensions, implying that the stiffness $\rho_s$ scales as $r$ approaches $r_c$ according to

 where $\nu \approx 0.671$, and $\Phi(x)$ is a universal scaling function of a single variable $x$, which remains nearly constant for $x \leq 1$.
 As a result, the values of $T_\mathrm{KT}$ and $T_6$ — and thus the extent of the critical intermediate phase — shrink as $r$ approaches $r_c$, ultimately vanishing together at the quantum critical point $r = r_c$ at $T=0$ (see Fig.~\ref{fig:pd}).